kenkin360/nbd-vhdx/README.md

   - - - - /media/bin/bitlk-test.vhd
   - PARTUUID=bace284a-01 /root/bace284a-01.fvek bitlk /media/bin/bitlk-test.vhd
   ```
-  The third and fourth entries suggested the same file is redundant.
+  In this example, the third and fourth entries suggest the same file is in fact redundant.
 However, if you want to pass the entire device through to a virtual machine connected to `bitlk-test.vhd` without mapping any BitLocker partition within it, you can simply comment out the fourth entry.
 On the other hand, if you have non-BitLocker partitions in `bitlk-test.vhd` that you want to mount and describe using `/etc/fstab`, you can choose either the third entry (to not map the BitLocker partition) or the fourth entry (to mount them all together).
 You can leave them as they are or comment them out based on your requirements.

 * /etc/fstab